rizal499/nB_fishing/README.md

 # wasabi_fishing

 This resource was forked from wasabi_fishing as a free interactive fishing script for ESX servers.
+ESX fishing script with reward shark and sell it to black money

 ## Features
 - Optimized 0.00ms usage on idle